 This sophisticated airport has an indoor park where travelers enjoy birds chirping and a viewing terrace for aviation lovers.
 Also, they can pedal exercise bikes near electric outlets, where one can charge a tablet, laptop, or smartphone.

 Your stay here doesn’t have to be boring.
-You can have fun and win a few euros in the Holland Casino located just opposite the cultural spectrum in departure hall two, between gates F and E.
+You can have fun and win a few euros in the Holland Casino, located opposite the cultural spectrum in departure hall two, between gates F and E.

 Another unique feature of this airport is that it has a place for couples to create memorable moments.
 It has a unique spot for exchanging vows with the help of the airport’s in-terminal wedding planning service.
 It’s like European Vegas!

-For those looking to explore the city but aren’t interested in the train, bus services to and from the city are available via Airport Express and the Taxi Bruno van Amsterdam Company.
+Bus services to and from the city are available via Airport Express and the Taxi Bruno van Amsterdam Company for those looking to explore the city but aren’t interested in the train.

-You’ll get a great ride with Amsterdam’s public transport or cabs, and you’ll be in town in no time at all, just know the cabs are much more expensive.
+You’ll get a great ride with Amsterdam’s public transport or cabs, and you’ll be in town in no time at all, knowing the cabs are much more expensive.
+Like what you are hearing?
+Check out these best things to do in Amsterdam.

 3. Dubai International Airport (Dubai, United Arab Emirates)